jaflores10/airnow-realtime-data-pipeline/README.md

 The data is visualized using the Plotly package in Python.
 You may interactive with the visualizations [here](https://nbviewer.org/github/jaflores10/airnow-realtime-data-pipeline/blob/main/python_scripts/visualization_scripts/AirNow%20South%20Lake%20Tahoe%20Visualizations%20and%20Analysis.ipynb).

 ### Analysis Summary
 The above visualizations demonstrate air quality is typically good throughout South Lake Tahoe, CA!
-However, there are clear instances where air quality is extrememly bad.
-The area does not experience more typical air quality issues such as smog or inversion layers; however, the more recent large wildfires brought prolonged periods of poor air quality.
+However, there are instances where air quality is extrememly bad.
+The area does not experience typical air quality issues such as smog or inversion layers often, but more recent large wildfires brought prolonged periods of poor air quality.

-Also, an analysis of gaining AQI measurement averages by day was done; however, the results did not yield much information.
-There are no specific days which yield better or worse air quality compared to others.
+Also, an analysis of AQI measurement averages by day was done.
+The results indicated there are no specific days which yield better or worse air quality compared to others.

 ### Google Cloud Scheduler/Dagster Data Orchestration
 Google Cloud Scheduler is used to automatically pull real-time AQI observations twice every hour from the API.
 The below screenshot details the configuration settings for the schedule: